annadotconnor/azure-network-protocols/README.md

  <img src="https://i.imgur.com/X4wdCoC.png">
 </p>
 <p>
  Type ping and enter the Private IP address of the second VM.
-You will see response in both PowerShell and Wireshark as VM-1 pings VM-2.
+You will see response in both PowerShell and Wireshark as traffic communicates between our Virtual Machines.
+At this point you can ping various websites on the internet and observe the ICMP traffic coming through wireshark, as well as PowerShell or your command line.
 </p>
 <br><br>
+<h2>Observing SSH Traffic</h2>